RenanMatias/RenanMatias/README.md

 # Hi there 👋

 - 🔭 I’m currently working at Globo
-- 🌱 I’m currently learning HTML, CSS, Javascript, Python, Django
+- 🌱 I’m currently learning Spark, Hadoop, Kafka and Elasticsearch.
 - 💬 Ask me about Star Wars!
 - 📫 How to reach me: rnmatias@hotmail.com